 Board of Directors

-Nathan Coulter graduated from St. Olaf College in 2008 with a degree in music education and political science.
+Nathan Coulter graduated from St. Olaf College in 2008 with a BA in music education and a BA in political science.
 He now serves as legislative assistant to state Sen. Melissa Halvorson Wiklund (DFL-Bloomington), who serves on both the education policy and finance committees.
 He teaches Sunday school at Mount Olivet Lutheran Church in Minneapolis.

 Anne DennisonLibrarian Library

 Anne Dennison graduated from The College of St. Catherine with a master's degree in library and information science.
 She joined the Perpich Library staff in the fall of 2010.
 Previously, she taught English in Bratislava, Slovakia for two years and worked at Hennepin County Library.
 She loves reading young adult literature and playing drums.

 Julia DonnellyBoard of Directors

 Board of Directorsjulia.email@example.comJulia Donnelly graduated from Perpich in 2001 in literary arts.
 Upon graduation, she attended the College of St. Catherine and the University of Minnesota.Donnelly has a degree in political science and has spent the last 10 years in policy making, both in Washington, D.C. and Minnesota.
 Currently, she serves as political and legislative director for the Operating Engineers Local 49, a building and construction trade union.Her time at Perpich helped form her world view, fostered her passion for social justice, and taught her to always speak up.
 Donnelly is extremely proud to be a Perpich alum and carries her love for the school into her role as a board member.

 Elaine DrivasSpanish Instructor High School